brianzou03/covid/README.md

 ## Author
 #### *Brian Zou*
-I'm currently a senior high school student and has been passionate about helping community with my skills.
+I'm currently a senior high school student and have been passionate about helping the community via Commputer Science.
-If you have any comments or try to help, feel free to reach out to me at support@askcovid19now.com
+If you have any comments or want to help, feel free to reach out to me via support@askcovid19now.com